sf-wdi-22-23/modules-23/w04-associations-and-auth/d1-dusk-mongo-reference/README.md

 Let's go over this method call line by line:
 	- Line 1: We call a method to find only **one** Game Document that matches the name: `The Legend of Zelda: Ocarina of Time`.
 	- Line 2: We ask the consoles array within that Game Document to fetch the actual Console Document instead of the `ObjectId` referencing that Console Document
-	- Line 3: Since we have made a query, we can call `.exec()`, which allows us to activate a callback function within `.exec()`
+	- Line 3: When we use `find` without a callback, then `populate`, like here, we can put a callback inside an `.exec()` method call.
+Technically we have made a query with `find`, but only exectued it when we call `.exec()`.
 	- Lines 3-5: If we have any errors, we will log them.
 Otherwise, we can display the entire Game Document **including** the populated consoles array.
-	- Line 6 demonstrates that we are able to mix both data from the original Game Document we found **and** the referenced Console Document we summoned.
+	- Line 6 demonstrates that we are able to access both data from the original Game Document we found **and** the referenced Console Document we summoned.

 This is the actual output from the above `findOne()` method call: